 As part of the UK’s implementation of the Fifth Money Laundering Directive, HM Revenue and Customs have extended the categories of trusts that must be registered, these now include:

-- Non-taxable trusts in existence on or after 6 October 2020 need to be registered by 1 September 2022 (even where those trusts have now concluded).
+- Non-taxable trusts in existence on or after 6 October 2020 need to be registered (even where those trusts have now concluded).

 - Both non-taxable AND taxable trusts created after 5 June 2022 to be registered within 90 days.